MuriungiPatrick/Bootstrap-5-Theming-Kit/README.md

 ## Getting started

+###NOTE:

+1. If you have bootstrap 5 already installed just copy theming-kit.html to your project and then link the stylesheet which has bootstrap 5 to the head section.

+#### for stand alone use follow below instructions

 1. Clone this repo
 2. Then cd into to the clone project which will be (Bootstrap-5-Theming-Kit)
 3. Run npm install